ethereum/EIPs/EIPS/eip-nfr.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-We are implementing this extension using the [Open Zeppelin ERC721 set of interfaces, contracts, and utilities](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721).
+We are implementing this extension using the  ERC721 standard.

 ERC721-compliant contracts MAY implement this EIP for rewards to provide a standard method of rewarding future buyers and previous owners with realized profits in the future.